-- the design and adequacy of technical studies; - responses to issues arising from investigations; - the technical adequacy of draft documentation; and - coordination of statutory processes.
+- the technical adequacy of draft documentation; and - coordination of statutory processes.

 2.4 Public engagement

 Consultation is a key aspect of the EES process as it enables stakeholders' knowledge and views to be considered in both project planning and formal decision-making.
 Formal opportunities for public input are established through the request for submissions in the setting of scoping requirements and the review of the exhibited EES.
 NELA will continue to engage with the public and stakeholders to identify and respond to their concerns in conjunction with the EES studies.